Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 Fabric store

-Closeout fabrics originate from two primary sources.
+Closeout and discontinued fabrics originate from two primary sources.

-Mills do not have space to store slow-selling discontinued fabrics.
+Fabric mills do not have space to store slow-selling discontinued fabrics.

 They need to clear space as quickly as possible to make room for new fabric introductions.